nistas/StealAllTheCats/README.md

 	a.
 If Is not Included then open the Package Manager Console and run the command: Add-Migration
 	b.
 If is included run the command: Update-Database
 6. Build and Run the project.
 The Swagger should be loaded on the port assigned.
-7. For Unit Test Assign the Project "StealAllTheCats" as Reference
+7. For Unit Test there is the project "StealAllTheCats.nUnitTests".
+Assign the Project "StealAllTheCats" as Reference.
+All add "Existing Item" appsettings.json file from StealAllTheCats project.
+Make sure tha the ConnectionString is valid according to your DB.